Terbaik Bagimu

 "Terbaik Bagimu" (The Best for You) is a single by Malaysian artist Siti Nurhaliza.
-The third single from her sixteenth solo album, Fragmen, the song was composed by Ade Govinda, an Indonesian songwriter and lyricist.
+The third single from her seventeenth solo album, Fragmen, the song was composed by Ade Govinda, an Indonesian songwriter and lyricist.

 First performed during Siti's 2014 "Dato' Siti Nurhaliza – Live in Singapore" concert on 14 April, the song revolves around the feeling of a wife who is striving to be the best for her husband but still feels it is not enough.
 The song was officially released as a single on 15 October 2014 in conjunction with her promotion of Fragmen in Indonesia.
 The song also served as a theme song on 3 February 2015 for a 14-episode Malay drama, "Nasuha" (Full Repentance), aired on TV9.
 In March 2015, it was also chosen as a theme song for a Malay telemovie, "Talak" (Divorce), on TV3.

 On 5 September 2014, "Terbaik Bagimu" was nominated for the 2014 Anugerah Planet Muzik for the category of Best Collaboration (Song) in Singapore.
 Although no official music video was released, a lyric video was officially released on 4 May 2015.